 Below are five Finnish companies on a mission to support mental health and wellbeing with innovative solutions.

 Created by an experienced team of scientists, engineers and entrepreneurs, Meru Health is a digital therapy platform that offers a clinically proven treatment programme for depression, anxiety and burnout with long-lasting effects.
 By providing people with efficient digital tools, Meru Health wants to solve the global issue of poor or no access to mental health services and make mental healthcare accessible to everyone in need of it.

 Particularly active in the US market, Meru Health’s programme has seen a handful of deployments there.
-In 2017, the Palo Alto Medical Foundation (PAMF) looked to Meru Health as a solution to prevent burnout and depression among physicians.
-Earlier this year, Meru Health partnered with Mental Health Center of Denver and one of the US’s largest health insurance companies, Cigna.
+In 2017, the Palo Alto Medical Foundation (PAMF) looked to it as a solution to prevent burnout and depression among physicians.
+In 2020, Meru Health partnered with Mental Health Center of Denver and one of the US’s largest health insurance companies, Cigna.

 Meru Health envisions it will empower 10 million people suffering from mental health challenges by 2027.
 The ambitious goal is backed with substantial funding.
-In May this year, the company raised 8.1 million US dollars (approx. 7.5 million euros) and was boosted by a 4.2 million-euro investment in 2019.
+The company raised 8.1 million US dollars (approx. 7.5 million euros) in May 2020 and was boosted by a 4.2 million-euro investment in 2019.

 Helping people to tackle some of the most common yet highly challenging life challenges, such as feeling stressed out or being overworked, Auntie is a preventive therapy service offering personal video meetings with mental wellbeing professionals and acting as a middle ground between face-to-face psychotherapy appointments and self-help tools.